papermerge/pmdump/README.md

 # PMDump

-Tool to migrate Papermerge DMS data.
+Tool to migrate Papermerge DMS data between incompatible versions.

-Basically you export data from one version as tar.gz archive and import it into 3.4
+Basically you export data from one (older) version as tar.gz archive and import it into the 3.4 (latest).

 For PMDump version 0.1 `export` command works for following Papermerge DMS versions/databases